-The longest period for measuring the expected credit loss is the longest contract period during which the Company is exposed to credit risk.
+The longest period for measuring the expected credit loss is the longest contract period during which the merged company is exposed to credit risk.

-When judging whether the credit risk has increased significantly since the original recognition, the Company considers reasonable and verifiable information (which can be obtained without excessive cost or investment), including qualitative and quantitative information, and analysis based on the historical experience, credit evaluation and forward-looking information of the Company.
+When judging whether the credit risk has increased significantly since the original recognition, the merged company considers reasonable and verifiable information (which can be obtained without excessive cost or investment), including qualitative and quantitative information, and analysis based on the historical experience, credit evaluation and forward-looking information of the merged company.

-If the contract payment is overdue for more than 30 days, the Company assumes that the credit risk of financial assets has increased significantly.
+If the contract payment is overdue for more than 30 days, the merged company assumes that the credit risk of financial assets has increased significantly.

-If the contract payment is overdue for more than 180 days, or the borrower is unlikely to fulfill its credit obligation and pay the full amount to the Company, the Company shall be deemed to have defaulted on the financial assets.
+If the contract payment is overdue for more than 180 days, or the borrower is unlikely to fulfill its credit obligation and pay the full amount to the merged company, the merged company shall be deemed to have defaulted on the financial assets.

 The expected credit loss is the probability weighted estimate of the credit loss during the expected lifetime of a financial instrument.
-Credit loss is measured by the present value of all cash short receipts, that is, the difference between the cash flow that the Company can receive according to the contract and the cash flow that the Company expects to receive.
+Credit loss is measured by the present value of all cash short receipts, that is, the difference between the cash flow that the merged company can receive according to the contract and the cash flow that the merged company expects to receive.
 Expected credit losses are discounted at the effective interest rate of financial assets.

-On each reporting date, the Company evaluates whether the financial assets measured at amortized cost have credit impairment.
+On each reporting date, the merged company evaluates whether the financial assets measured at amortized cost have credit impairment.
 When one or more events adversely affecting the estimated future cash flow of financial assets have occurred, the credits of the financial assets have been impaired.
 Evidence of credit impairment of financial assets includes observable data on the following matters:

-- Major financial difficulties of the borrower or issuer; - Default, such as delay or overdue for more than 180 days; - For economic or contractual reasons related to the borrower's financial difficulties, the Company gives concessions to the borrower that would not have been considered; - It is very possible that the borrower will file for bankruptcy or other financial restructuring; or - The active market of the financial asset disappears due to financial difficulties.
+- Major financial difficulties of the borrower or issuer; - Default, such as delay or overdue for more than 180 days; - For economic or contractual reasons related to the borrower's financial difficulties, the merged company gives concessions to the borrower that would not have been considered; - It is very possible that the borrower will file for bankruptcy or other financial restructuring; or - The active market of the financial asset disappears due to financial difficulties.